We've developed a detailed new product-market fit framework for B2B founders

 Is First Round hiring for any internal roles?

-Yes, we are hiring a Writer, Executive Assistant and Go-to-Market Manager.
+Yes, we are hiring for a Program Director and Demand Generation Director.

 Who are First Round’s limited partners/investors?